drvinceknight/pfm/book/tools-for-mathematics/07-sequences/tutorial/main.md

 ```

 Finally it is also possible to pass a symbolic value to `k_value`.
 This allows
-us to answer the first question:
+you to answer the first question:

 ```{code-cell} ipython3
 import sympy as sym